prodasl/zkSNARK-playground/README.md

     - requires a "trusted setup" ceremony
     - proofs sizes are decoupled from the size of the computational circuit (thus the succinct discriptor)

+There are many others (like ring signatures) but that is enough for our purposes.

 ### zkSNARKs

 This crash course will specifically focus on zkSNARKs, and more specifically zkSNARKS that leverage the *Groth16* proof system.
-There are other proof systems with funny sounding names (like PLONK, and FFLONK), but the Circom examples we will doing will utilize the elliptic curve pairing theorems as developed in the [Groth16 paper](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=6d0e4b4d47afea119770b0386c94bcf277881a86).
+There are other proof systems for zkSNARKs with funny sounding names (like PLONK, and FFLONK), but the Circom examples we will doing will utilize the elliptic curve pairing theorems as developed in the [Groth16 paper](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=6d0e4b4d47afea119770b0386c94bcf277881a86).

 The lifecycle of a zkSNARK app in practice is something like this:

 1. Define exactly the specific computation you need to carry out (like confirming that a leaf is a member of a Merkle tree).
 This requires determining what variables in your calculation make up your *witness* (in the literature, a witness is just a fancy name for the information you want to keep private).
 If one of your inputs to your circuit is a secret, its part of your witness set.
-2. Write this computation as an algebraic circuit (we'll use circom language to do this)
+2. Write this computation as an algebraic circuit (we'll use circom language to do this).
-3. Compile the circuit into a Rank 1 Constrain System (R1CS) which itself is converted (via the proof system) into a Quadratic Algebraic Program (QAP) and eventually a proving and verifying curcuit
+3. Compile the circuit into a Rank 1 Constraint System (R1CS) which itself is converted (via the proof system) into a Quadratic Algebraic Program (QAP) and eventually a proving and verifying curcuit.
 4. Perform what is called a **trused setup ceremony** which itself has 2 phases, one of which is circuit dependent (see this [blog](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) from Vitalik Buterin to understand why we do this), to produce some *magic numbers* that are referred to in the literature as a *common reference string*.
 Constructing and verifing the proof in zero-knowledge hinges on the proper construction of the common reference string, so the trusted setup ceremony is a big deal for zkSTARK applications.
 5. Using your proving circuit from part 3 and your magic numbers created from the trusted setup ceremony in part 4, generate a proof that you faithfully carried out the calculations you defined in part 1.
 6. Using the verifying proof and the same magic numbers from part 4 that you used in part 5, verify the validity of the proof that was generated in